reyraa/redux-monitor/README.md

 ```

 ## Development
-If you see a feature missing, please open an [issue](https://github.com/reyraa/reduxMonitor/issues).
+If you see a feature missing, please open an [issue](https://github.com/reyraa/redux-monitor/issues).
 I'll try to implement new features regularly.

 If you're interested in fixing a bug, your contributions are more that welcome.
-Please open an [issue](https://github.com/reyraa/reduxMonitor/issues), use the template to explain the bug.
+Please open an [issue](https://github.com/reyraa/redux-monitor/issues), use the template to explain the bug.
 Then open an pull request to address said issue.

 If you're interested in developing new features, please open an issue, wait for me and other community members to discuss and agree on the acceptance criteria, then start the development.

 ### Prerequisites
-Since ReduxMonitor is specifically developed for Safari, the following list is explained for Mac users.
+Since Redux Monitor is specifically developed for Safari, the following list is explained for Mac users.
  - Git
    - `brew install git`
  - NodeJS